pascaliske/magicmirror/README.md

 docker pull pascaliske/magicmirror
 ```

-Now you can run the server using the following command:
+Now you can simply run the server component using the following command:

 ```bash
 docker run \